Clerk vs Auth0 (2026): Which Auth Solution Wins for Your App?

 Deep dive: Auth0 full analysis

 Auth0 was the auth standard before Clerk arrived.
-It handles every auth scenario imaginable — social login, SAML, LDAP, machine-to-machine, passwordless.
+It handles every auth scenario — social login, SAML, LDAP, machine-to-machine, passwordless.
 For B2B SaaS selling to enterprises that require specific identity providers and compliance certifications, Auth0 is still the safe choice.
-But the Okta acquisition brought price increases and slower support.
+But the Okta acquisition brought price increases and the setup remains significantly more complex than Clerk.

 Pricing Breakdown (April 2026)